 Stickwork - clearing, carrying, grounds balls and stick protection

-Field Awareness - recovery and on ball play
+Field Awareness - man up or man down situations, on and off ball defensive play

 Body Positioning - ABCDs of defense (for 1 on 1 defense)